benc-uk/dotnet-demoapp/README.md

-# .NET Core - Demo Web Application
+# .NET - Demo Web Application

-This is a simple .NET Core web app using Razor pages and MVC.
-It was created from the `dotnet new webapp` template and modified adding Bootstrap v4, Fontawesome and other packages/features.
+This is a simple .NET web app using the new minimal hosting model, and Razor pages.
+It was created from the `dotnet new webapp` template and modified adding custom APIs, Bootstrap v5, Microsoft Identity and other packages/features.

 The app has been designed with cloud native demos & containers in mind, in order to provide a real working application for deployment, something more than "hello-world" but with the minimum of pre-reqs.
 It is not intended as a complete example of a fully functioning architecture or complex software design.